 May 17.
 Hot days are here, and laundry is drying on the line.
-The rumble of the dryer, its jets of hot propane, will be idle for the summer mostly.
+The rumbling dryer, jets of hot propane, will be idle for the summer mostly.
 Advocacy of clotheslines.
-I’d like to supply the kit (twenty wooden pins and a thirty-foot length of twine) in every mailbox, free of charge, to all americans.
-Rough-nap stiff bathtowels, folded on linen-shelves, can be the pride of every clever household.
+I’d like to supply a kit (forty wooden pins and a thirty-foot length of twine) in every mailbox, free of charge, to all americans.
+Rough-nap, stiff bath towels, folded on shelves, can be the pride of every clever household.
 Let them be a status symbol.
 Along with organic gardens, on the lawns of Winnetka, the redwood decks of Sausalito.
 Let Michelle Obama establish, beside her First organic garden on the White House lawn, the First clothesline, where the First boxer shorts may wave in the breeze.

 The sight of laundry on a line today has caught me unawares in a sentimentality.
 We’re educated to see really magnificent or summary beauty in certain conventional places – the Sistine Chapel, Bach’s B-minor Mass, Proust’s big book, the Grand Canyon, even a close look at a wildflower.
 I was conventionally educated and I’ve been, of course, made aware of all the usual ways we’re supposed to get access to “the sublime.”